10 gluten-free pancake recipes

 Catering for a gluten-free diet?
-Try our triple-tested pancake recipes that use simple swaps such as free-from flour and mashed banana.
+Try our triple-tested pancake recipes that use simple swaps such as free-from flour, ground almonds and banana.

 There’s no need to miss out on Pancake Day because of special dietary requirements.
 Discover our delicious, gluten-free ideas, from easy banana pancakes to tasty cinnamon crêpes.

 Gluten, the protein compound in wheat and flour, gives pancake batter its elasticity and helps bind the batter.
 However, with one or two clever ingredient swaps, you can make pancakes without standard flour that taste just as good.
 Try making them on Shrove Tuesday, or for an indulgent weekend brunch.

 Begin with a basic crêpe recipe that uses eggs, milk and gluten-free flour.
 This simple, foolproof batter needs just five minutes to whisk together and is easy enough for children to help out with.
 Let them choose their favourite toppings as well.

 Substitute all the flour for mashed bananas to make these fluffy pancakes – yes, you heard that right.
 You'll also need a pinch of gluten-free baking powder which is stocked in many supermarkets and health-food shops.

 3. Omelette pancakes with tomato & pepper sauce

 Try these healthy, low-calorie and gluten-free herby egg 'pancakes' topped with a nutritious tomato and pepper sauce.
 As well as being gluten-free, these pancakes are also flour-free.
 Serve with a side of salad or wholemeal bread to keep you going 'til lunch.